box/box-python-sdk/docs/usage/files.md

 ### Automatic Uploader

-Since boxsdk 3.7.0 release, automatic uploader uses multiple threads, which significantly speeds up the upload process.
+Since box-python-sdk 3.7.0 release, automatic uploader uses multiple threads, which significantly speeds up the upload process.
 By default, automatic chunked uploader will use 5 threads.
 You can change this number by setting `API.CHUNK_UPLOAD_THREADS` to a new number.